-Since the James Cameron blockbuster movie, the events of the fateful night that the TITANIC foundered have captured the public imagination and focused interest on that topic.
-Yes!
-I have been caught up in the fever also.
-What did happen on the night of 14/15 April 1912?
-1 have looked at more documentaries, listened to more commentaries, and read more books on the subject than I was required to read to obtain my licence.
+Since the James Cameron blockbuster movie about the sinking of the Titanic, the events of the fateful night that the ship foundered have captured the public imagination and focused interest on that topic What did happen on the night of 14/15 April 1912? .
 It is a fascinating subject - the failure of the latest and greatest technological transport masterpiece of the then new century.
 In retrospect, one of the bitter historical lessons of over confidence.
 But what of the part played by wireless?
-(Note the use of the original name of the physical manifestation of the phenomenon on which our hobby is based).

 The story of the distress calls from the TITANIC has been repeated in many amateur radio publications particularly the use of SOS being sent for the first time.
 What actually did happen?
 Was this story true?
 Did the operators on the TITANIC keep sending until the encroaching water flooded their radio room?
 Did they go down with the ship?
 The answer to these questions and many other examples of heroism and human failings which this disaster produced can be found in the records of the two official hearings, the United States Senate hearing, and the British Court of Inquiry.